 Why don’t conventional dentists use MTA for nerve capping, instead of always recommending a root canal?

 This is a very good question that you should ask your dentist to answer.

-- Most dentists are not familiar with using Mineral Tri Aggregate for capping nerves.
+- They are not familiar with using Mineral Tri Aggregate for capping nerves.

 - They already know that nerve capping with calcium hydroxide doesn’t work.

 - Root canals are a low overhead treatment procedures, so there economic motivation for traditional dentists to recommend them.